iobroker-community-adapters/ioBroker.meteoalarm/README.md

 ### 3.0.1 (2024-02-29)
 * (jack-blackson) Bugfix for location names
 * (jack-blackson) Removed necessity to choose country, this is now automatically detected

-### 3.0.0 (2024-02-26)
-* (jack-blackson) Breaking change: switch to locations instead of choosing geocodes to be able to also handle warnings coming with polygons (e.g. Switzerland)

 ## License
 The MIT License (MIT)